busterswt/openstack-networking/One - Neutron Flat Networking.md

 ###Neutron Networking: Simple Flat Network###

-In this multi-part blog series, I intend to dive into the various components of the OpenStack Neutron project, and to also provide working examples of multiple networking configurations for clouds built with Rackspace Private Cloud powered by OpenStack on Ubuntu 12.04 LTS.
-When possible, I’ll provide configuration file examples for those following along on an install from source.
+_In this multi-part walkthrough series, I intend to dive into the various components of the OpenStack Neutron project, and to also provide working examples of multiple networking configurations for clouds built with Rackspace Private Cloud powered by OpenStack on Ubuntu 12.04 LTS.
+When possible, I’ll provide configuration file examples for those following along on an install from source._

-In the previous installment, Neutron Networking: The Building Blocks of an OpenStack Cloud, I laid out the foundation of the Neutron networking model that included important terminology, a brief description of services and capabilities, and a sample diagram.
+_In the previous installment, Neutron Networking: The Building Blocks of an OpenStack Cloud, I laid out the foundation of the Neutron networking model that included important terminology, a brief description of services and capabilities, and a sample diagram.
 In this second installment, I’ll dive into how to build a simple flat network consisting of a few servers and limited networking gear.
-Future installments will include VLAN-based provider/tenant networks, GRE-based tenant networks, Open vSwitch troubleshooting, and more.
+Future installments will include VLAN-based provider/tenant networks, GRE-based tenant networks, Open vSwitch troubleshooting, and more._

-###Getting Started / What is a flat network?###
+####Getting Started / What is a flat network?####

 For those coming from previous Rackspace Private Cloud installations (Essex/Folsom), flat networking in Neutron resembles the Flat DHCP model in Nova networking.
 For those new to the game, a flat network is one in which all instances reside on the same network (which may also be shared by the hosts).
 No vlan tagging takes place, and Neutron handles the assignment of IPs to instances using DHCP.
 Therefore, it’s possible to use unmanaged SOHO network switches to build a simple Neutron-based cloud, since there’s no need to configure switchports.